About the author

 Garbo belongs to that moment in cinema when capturing the human face still plunged audiences into the deepest ecstasy, when one literally lost oneself in a human image as one would in a philtre, when the face represented a kind of absolute state of the flesh, which could be neither reached nor renounced.

 — by Roland Barthes, author of The Jet Man and other illuminations of the human condition.
 (Philtre?
-A love potion, apparently.)
+A love potion, apparently.
+English dictionaries for other language speakers really need to provide an indicator to philtre out words not commonly used.)

 Unfortunately, I have no photo of the nearest thing to a proper girlfriend I ever had.
 Quite unlike Purdey (see New avenger) and equally unlike the last of the beautiful people, but even more desirable, if such could be imagined.
 She was a former Wren — Women’s Royal Naval Service.
 (Women in uniform!
 Woof!)